selectany/vagrant-core32/README.md

 vagrant-core32
 ==============

-(still no working - looking for a place to store vagrant box)
+(still not working - looking for a place to store vagrant box)